 Best Boutique Hotels in Buenos Aires

 Buenos Aires can be a difficult city to get a handle on, as it’s HUGE & seems to sprawl in every direction.
-And each neighborhood has its own, very distinctive flair (which I’ll break down below).
-One way to make this city feel less overwhelming is to choose a hotel that’s more intimate than a chain, in a neighborhood that suits your personality.
+And each neighborhood has its own, distinctive flair (which I’ll break down below).
+One way to make the city feel less overwhelming is to choose a hotel that’s more intimate than a chain, in a neighborhood that suits your personality.
 Enter: Boutique Hotels.
-They have more quirk & charm than luxury hotels, & typically a more personalized feel ~ which helps make the city seem friendlier & less intimidating.
+They have more quirk & charm than luxury hotels, & typically a more personal feel ~ which helps make the city seem friendlier & less intimidating.
 Here, we’ll break down the best boutique hotels in Buenos Aires, filled with charm & style!

 Definition of a Boutique Hotel = A small, stylish hotel, typically situated in a fashionable urban area.